meenakship3/chinese-whispers/TESTING.md

 1. Go to **Actions** tab
 2. Click on the workflow run
-3. View test results for each OS:

-   - `Test on ubuntu-latest`
-   - `Test on windows-latest`
-   - `Test on macos-latest`

-4. Check notification-specific tests:
+3. Check notification-specific tests:
-   - `Notification System Test on ubuntu-latest`
+   - `Notification Tests on ubuntu-latest`
-   - `Notification System Test on windows-latest`
+   - `Notification Tests on windows-latest`
-   - `Notification System Test on macos-latest`
+   - `Notification Tests on macos-latest`

 ---